Duboce Park

-Duboce Park (\du-'BŌS\) is a small urban park located between the Duboce Triangle and Lower Haight neighborhoods of San Francisco, California.
+Duboce Park (IPA: /du.'bos/) is a small urban park located between the Duboce Triangle and Lower Haight neighborhoods of San Francisco, California.
 The park is less than one block wide from north to south and two blocks wide from west to east.
 Its western boundary is Scott Street, and its eastern boundary is Steiner Street.
 The park is part of the Duboce Park Landmark District.

 The N Judah Muni Metro streetcar line runs along Duboce Avenue, which forms the southern boundary of the park.
 As such, the park is served directly by the Duboce and Noe Street MUNI station.
 The train tracks veer away from Duboce Avenue at the western end of the park and enter the Sunset Tunnel.

 Location and overview

 Off leash area

 Duboce Park is a popular site for dog walkers, and off-leash dog play is permitted in the Multi-Use Area (the southeastern section of the park), which officially opened for use on March 8, 2008.
 West of the Multi-Use area is a fence-enclosed area with a children's play structure.
 Behind the play area (to the west) is a fenced-in basketball court with multiple rims.
 Across from the children's play area is a half-moon shaped area designated a Public Lawn Area and intended for use by people only (dogs are not allowed in this area.)
 In between the Public Lawn Area and the Multi-Use Area is a walking path equipped with water fountains designed, respectively, for human and animal use.
 Along Scott Street is a labyrinth, completed in 2007, designed for meditation, contemplation, or relaxation.